rhtconsulting/fuse-quickstarts/karaf/rest_dsl_basic_auth/README.md

-Rest DSL Camel OSGi example
+Rest DSL w/ Basic Auth Example
 ====================================
 This project demonstrates how to publish a GET and POST REST Webservice using the DSL as well as how to work with JSON Objects and marshall them to a Pojo.
 It also has seperate routes that demonstrate how to call a REST endpoint using the HTTP4 Component.

 ### Requirements:
  * JBoss Fuse 6.2.0